mosTavassoli/RunTogether-UX/M1/milestone1.md

 ### Interviews

 - How is your typical running activity?
+  - One of the runners do this activity by listening to music in the morning, two of them usually go running between 30 minutes and 1 hour two times in the week, one of them prefer jogging instead of running.
 - What is the motivation behind taking on this activity?
+  - All the runners have the same motivations for running, keep healthy, and stay fit.
+One of them mentioned that, after running, his feelings change drastically, and running is the essential way to disconnect from routine daily life.
 - Which is your first priority for running : with a group or alone ?
 Why?
   - (Ask in case of Group) Do you prefer running with some one who is professional or not?
 - Can you tell me some good and bad stories concerning running in a group/alone?